Guilin On a Budget

-is a county of Guilin, located about 65 km south of Guilin's center.
+NeighborhoodsYangshuo is a county of Guilin, located about 65 km south of Guilin's center.
 It is well known for West Street, one of its oldest and most bustling neighborhoods.
 It is a place where east meets west and cultures collide to create an environment of eclectic activity from souvenir shopping by day to dining by night.
 The road is completely laid in marble with a simple courtyard-like setting and has opportunities to try flavors from all walks of the world.
-Attracting more tourists than natives, it is sometimes referred to as the foreigner's street or the global village.
+Attracting more tourists than natives, it is sometimes referred to as the "foreigner's street" or the "global village."
 A popular local dish of the village is the beer fish.
 Caught fresh from the Li River and prepared with a delicate sauce it is said to taste great with beer.
-Some popular cafés include MeiYou Café, Anne's Art Café, and Paris Café.
+Some popular cafes include MeiYou Cafe, Anne's Art Cafe, and Paris Cafe.
 Visually, culturally, and flavorfully, West Street is a neighborhood of the world.

 The Lijiang Folk Customs Garden is another popular place to visit in Guilin for an experience of culture, art, folklore, dance, food and beverage, plus beautiful views of the Lijiang River.
 The park hosts traditional performances of the local culture as well as recreated dwellings from the villages of the indigenous Miao, Yao, Dong and Zhuang peoples.
 It is a wonderful opportunity to engage in the traditions and culture that have long been established in the region.